-These savoury Beetroot Cornmeal Muffins with Green Olives are delicious for breakfast, brunch or as a healthy snack anytime.
+These savoury Sugar Free Cornmeal Muffins with Beetroot and Olives are delicious for breakfast, brunch or as a healthy snack anytime.

-This Beetroot Cornmeal Muffins with Green Olives recipe was very spontaneous, a complete experiment, which I really did not think was going to work on first attempt.
+This Sugar Free Cornmeal Muffins with Beetroot and Olives recipe was very spontaneous, a complete experiment, which I really did not think was going to work on first attempt.
 I just wanted to make something new with beetroot (this happens a lot in my kitchen!) though suspected that the recipe was going to need work.

 As it turned out rather happily, the recipe was an absolute success and I am very excited to share it with you today!

 I am always looking for new ways of preparing beetroot.
-If you follow my blog you may have noticed that I am partial to beetroot.
-I’ve used it in soups, salads and made a beetroot dip (see all my beetroot recipes).
+I’ve used it in soups (vegetarian borscht), salads (pomegranate beetroot salad) and made a beetroot hummus.
 But this is the first time I’ve used it in baking.
 I am sure it won’t be the last:)

-These Beetroot Cornmeal Muffins with Green Olives are completely moreish, very low in fat and full of rich and delicious flavour.
+These savoury cornmeal muffins are completely moreish, very low in fat and full of rich and delicious flavour.
 Probably some of the healthiest muffins I’ve ever made.
+I used oil rather than butter and a bit of Skyr, which is almost fat free (you can use Greek yogurt instead if you prefer).

-And they are not just breakfast muffins, either.
-They make a healthy lunchbox idea, great picnic food, taste delicious with butter or cream cheese or simply on their own as a healthy snack anytime.
+And these cornmeal muffins are not just breakfast muffins either.
+They make a healthy lunchbox idea and great picnic food too.
+They taste delicious with butter, ham or cream cheese, served with soup or simply on their own as a healthy snack anytime.
+Enjoy them warm if you like as they release more flavour when heated.

 If you decide to give this recipe a go do let me know how it turned out!
 Any questions, let me know:)